Diverse People Bring Diverse Perspectives

 This episode’s bias habit-breaking skill is to Track the Data.
 Tracking data is a great way to assess where problem areas might be and also how well you’re doing with solutions.
 Look at types of data you might track regarding your customers, clients, employees, or even just yourself!

-Will’s joyful media recommendation is the adorable, smart, and endearing television show, “Bluey!”, which is great for kids and adults!
+Will’s joyful media recommendation is the adorable, smart, and endearing television show, Bluey, which is great for kids and adults!

 The cohosts shouted out and promised to link you to a lot of extras this episode, so check these out if you wish!

 We now have merch!
-Buy some to support the show at https://www.biashabit.com/store
+Help support the show by getting some for yourself or for friends.

 Follow Diverse Joy on social media, including Facebook, Instagram, Twitter/X, Threads, and Bluesky.